Theta Apodis

-Theta Apodis (θ Apodis, θ Aps) is a variable star in the southern circumpolar constellation of Apus.
-It is a variable star with an apparent visual magnitude range of 4.65 to 6.20, which, according to the Bortle Dark-Sky Scale, means it is a faint star but visible to the naked eye from dark suburban skies.
+Theta Apodis is a variable star in the southern circumpolar constellation of Apus.
+Its identifier is a Bayer designation that is Latinized from θ Apodis, and abbreviated Tet Aps or θ Aps, respectively.
+This is a variable star with an apparent visual magnitude range of 4.65 to 6.20, which, according to the Bortle Dark-Sky Scale, means it is a faint star but visible to the naked eye from dark suburban skies.
 The distance to Theta Apodis is approximately 390 ly, based upon parallax measurements made from the Gaia telescope.
 It is unusual in that it is a red star with a high proper motion (greater than 50 milliarcseconds a year).

+Benjamin Apthorp Gould announced that Theta Apodis is a variable star, in 1879.

+It is a semiregular pulsating variable and its brightness changes over a range of 0.56 magnitudes with a period of 119 days.
+A longer period of around 1,000 days has also been detected.